 The Recreation Center, a state-of-the-art facility that opened in August 2003, provides the ESU community with general recreation opportunities and supports the ever-changing exercise needs of students interested in pursuing healthy lifestyles.
-In addition, the Center offers comprehensive programs that include Group Fitness, Special Events, Personal Training, Leagues and Club Sports.
-The Recreation Center employs over 75 students that are directly responsible for the operation of each program and the facility.
+In addition, the center offers comprehensive programs that include group fitness, special events, personal training, leagues and club pports.
+The Recreation Center employs over 75 students who are directly responsible for the operation of each program and the facility.